 Tofu is available in bulk or individual containers.
 It is available in a range of textures, from soft to extra-firm.
 It comes in two varieties: refrigerated and shelf-stable.
 There are also dehydrated, freeze-dried, jarred, and canned options.

-When eating a meal with a variety of foods, make sure that all of the items are low in purines and that none of them can contribute to a gout flare!
+When eating a meal with a variety of foods, make sure that all of the items are low in purines and that none of them may contribute to a gout flare!